oojeabulu20/AAF/week05-NodeJS/exercises05.md

 - User can see the application in a browser
 - The user sees a welcome page when they navigate to the following URL on your own PC http://localhost:3000/welcome
 - The user is asked to enter name and password into a form
-- The form is submitted to a server application which returns an acknowledgement
+- The form is submitted to a server application which returns an acknowledgment

 We need the following components